typsy-dev/documentation/Api.md

 ![image](https://github.com/typsy-dev/documentation/assets/35910839/8e947f0d-a5ad-4426-b6fa-53643649cc8f)

+#### Typsy-Timestamp
+The timestamp must be in the following format: yyyy-MM-ddTHH:mm:SS.fffffffZ

+In C# this is generated using the following line of code:

+    DateTime.UtcNow.ToString("O");

+#### Typsy-Account-Id
+Typsy will provide a unique Account Id to include with each request.
+The value is numeric, e.g. 123

 ## Member create

 ### Endpoint
 POST to https://api.typsy.com/member/create

+### Request
 Example request to create a member.

 	{
         "firstName": "FirstName",
         "lastName": "LastName",
-        "email": "apiuser@typsy.com",
+        "email": "first.last@domain.com",
         "structures": [
             {
                 "name": "Venue A",